cxfcxf/goeapi/README.md

 # Notice

-you can use goeapi-binding.go as an example for initlizing Node (think it as a Object in python)
+* Please use eapictl.go as a example for using ssh call

-you can also write binary tools to distribute.
+* Please use goeapi-binding.go as an example for jsonrpc call

 # License